Jacksonalcazar/Thiophene-Reactivity-toward-Singlet-Oxygen/README.md

 ## Prerequisites

-Before starting, ensure that you have downloaded the code from this repository.
+Before starting, ensure that you have downloaded the code from this repository and have python installed.

 ## Getting Started